 There are a number of pathways into primary and secondary teaching in the UK…

-- 24 weeks of practical classroom experience in two schools or more;
+- 120 days of practical classroom experience in two schools or more

 - ongoing assessment of your teaching skills.

 To help you decide if teaching is right for you and to support your application you should do as much work or volunteering in schools as you can.
 If you’re not sure which age or subject would suit you best, contact schools in your area and ask to observe in a classroom.
 You should also speak to the teaching staff about the challenges and rewards of teaching.

 Consider a job in a school as a graduate teaching assistant, cover supervisor or other support role.
 If you have experience, school-based teacher training providers are opening up two year teacher training routes beginning with a role as a teaching assistant or apprentice teacher.